 Why Your Turtle Needs a Water Heater

-Turtles are mostly aquatic creatures and as such, spend the majority of their lives in the water.
+Many species of turtle spend the majority of their lives in the water.

 However, they occasionally need to step out of the water and lay in the sun to bask.
+This is because:

-- it dries their shell out to prevent harmful fungi and bacteria from them
+- It dries their shell out to prevent harmful fungi and bacteria from them.

 Basically, turtles bask to heat up and stay in the water to cool down.